 - It's mostly used for creating personas for which we already know the definition (e. g.
 I want to target all people that have cash loans and are also Apple users.).
 Or you can use New persona only to capture how many people have a certain attribute without needing to save the persona at the end of the process (e. g.
 How many people have both mortgage and cash loan?).

 - After creating a persona, you have multiple options:

 - Exit - Deletes the persona definition

-- Save and Export - Asks you to pick an objective of this persona (objectives mainly serve for categorisation purposes and to show the ultimate goal of your use case - e.g. "Selling cash loans") and name your persona
+- Save persona - Asks you to pick an objective of this persona (objectives mainly serve for categorisation purposes and to show the ultimate goal of your use case - e.g. "Selling cash loans") and name your persona.

 Compare personas displays several personas at once with their KPIs.
 This allows for a comparison of the personas' performance across all channels.
 KPIs and engagement attributes shown on the screen are customisable - a combination of KPIs can be created that suit your needs best.

 To create KPI & engagement attributes, you need to tag them "KPI" in the Mapping or All attributes section.
 If you want to compare persona to itself with a different timestamp, select Add personas and then Snapshots with the same persona you just picked for comparison.
 Compare personas also has the option to show other attributes (eg. demographic information).